rogerlew/advanced-human-factors/README.md

  - Practioner oriented thinking to address problems
  - Researcher oriented thinking to further examine product and potential solutions

 Evaluation against a standard.
-As part of this course you will have to learn about design guidelines and standards in different sub-fields of HF.
+As part of this course you will learn about design guidelines and standards in different sub-fields of Human Factors.

 The project will involve the evaluation the Human Factors of a complex system of your choosing.
-The goal of the project is to familiarize you with the current human factors design standards and to perform an evaluation against a standard.
-Write a cohesive document for an intended audience. **Recommended 8-12 pages in APA.** Please disclose assistance from artifical and human intelligence agents.
+The complex system could be a physical product or web application.
+The goal of the project is for you to familiarize yourself with a current human factors design standards and to perform an evaluation against a standard.

+Write a cohesive document for an intended audience. **Recommended 8-12 pages in APA.**

+Please disclose assistance from artifical and human intelligence agents.

 ### Available Standards (can also use standards not in this list)